What is design thinking? In simple terms, it is a framework that puts user needs at the core of any product development.

 The word ‘design’ in the name of the concept design thinking may be misleading.
-In fact, as we mentioned above, design thinking may refer to any area: from automotive industry to software development – and is appropriate for all stages of building a product.
+In fact, as we mentioned above, design thinking may refer to any area: from the automotive industry to software development – and is appropriate for all stages of building a product.

 Let’s take the software development process as an example.

 Why is design thinking so important in the context of software products design and development?
-Let’s first take a look at design thinking with respect to design as a stage of software development lifecycle.
+Let’s first take a look at design thinking with respect to design as a stage of the software development lifecycle.

 Design Thinking at the software design stage: details are everything